lindenb/jvarkit/docs/PubmedDump.md

       value for 'retmax' parameter for Eutils.
       Default: 10000
     -skip, --skip
-      [20180302]  Optional set of elements names to be ignored in the output.
+      Optional set of elements names to be ignored in the output.
 Spaces or comma separated. .eg: 'AuthorList PubmedData '
-      Default: <empty string>
+      Default: History,PublicationStatus,MeshHeadingList,CitationSubset,OtherAbstract,GrantList
     --version
       print version and exit